- Industrial floors home

 For years, designers relied on what's called aggregate interlock-the jagged aggregate on either side of the cracked joint-to transfer shear (vertical) forces across the joint.
 The trouble is that once the joint has opened even minutely due to shrinkage the aggregate doesn't interlock enough to serve the purpose.
 That's when shear-transfer devices come in handy.
 The most effective of these are the diamond-shaped plates that transfer load while allowing the slab to shrink both away from the joint and laterally.

 The edges of joints in areas that get heavy traffic need to be supported to prevent them from being broken off on the adjacent slab section.
 In those cases, we install a rigid joint filler-two-component semi-rigid epoxy resins and polyureas are most common.
-This rigid joint filler (not a joint sealer, which would be flexible) supports the top corner of the slab and prevents spalling and cracking.
+This joint filler from Specguard (not a joint sealer, which would be flexible) supports the top corner of the slab and prevents spalling and cracking.
 Slabs continue to shrink for years, though, so the slab will often pull back from the joint so that fillers may need to be reinstalled.